USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 of a more formal career path for RSEs.
 We meet monthly on Zoom to discuss and work on ongoing efforts.
-In the past these efforts have included compiling lists of training links as well as a list of skills that a Research Software Engineering might possess.
+In the past these efforts have included compiling lists of training links as well as a list of skills that Research Software Engineers might possess.
 These resources are available on the working group web page.

 We are currently focused on establishing a seminar series